While using Eventing Functions or Handlers, the following terminologies are used.

 The OnUpdate handler gets called when a document is created or modified.
 Two major limitations exist.
 First, if a document is modified several times in a short duration, the calls may be coalesced into a single event due to deduplication.
 Second, it is not possible to discern between Create and Update operations.

 The OnDelete handler gets called when a document is deleted.
-One major limitations exists.
-It is not possible to get the value of the document that was just deleted or expired.
-Since the 6.6 release it is not possible to discern between Expiration and Delete operation.
+One major limitation exists - it is not possible to get the value of the document that was just deleted or expired.

 The persistent state of a handler is captured in the below external elements, and all states that appears on the execution stack are ephemeral